MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programming was used to create the first computer game in 1962, called "Spacewar!" and it ran on a PDP-1 computer at the Massachusetts Institute of Technology.
+Programming can be used to create art.
+In fact, some computer programs are so complex that they can generate complex, abstract images with no human input or intervention.